 As Online Safety is an important aspect of strategic leadership within the school, the Principal and Board of Governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
-It is the role of the ICT Co-ordinators to keep abreast of current Online Safety issues and guidance through organisations such as CEOP (Child Exploitation and Online Protection) and Childnet.
+It is the role of the ICT Co-ordinators to keep abreast of current Online Safety issues and guidance through organisations such as CEOP (Child Exploitation and Online Protection), Digital Schools 360 degree online safety review and Childnet.

-Miss Rocks and Mrs McParland have responsibility for leading and monitoring the implementation of Online Safety throughout the school.
-The ICT co-ordinators will work closely with the Designated teacher for Child Protection (Mrs Toner) and Deputy Designated teachers for Child Protection (Mrs Solea, Mrs Doherty & Mrs Palis) to promote Online Safety and address any concerns that may arise in this area.
-Incidents will be recorded in the Online Safety Log Book which is stored securely and monitored by the Online Safety Leads, Principal and Child Protection Team.
+Mrs McParland and Mr Clarke have responsibility for leading and monitoring the implementation of Online Safety throughout the school.
+The ICT co-ordinators will work closely with the Designated teacher for Child Protection (Mrs Donnelly) and Deputy Designated teachers for Child Protection (Mrs Donnelly) and Deputy Designated teachers for Child Protection (Mrs Toner, Miss O'Shea, Mrs Doherty, Mrs Gallagher (nursery), Mr Byrne, Mrs McGoldrick & Mrs Davey) to promote Online Safety and address any concerns that may arise in this area.
+Incidents will be recorded in the Online Safety log Book which is stored securely and monitored by the Online Safety Leads, Principal and Child Protection Team.